25Th Edition Manufacturing IT Summit: Shaping The Future Of Manufacturing Technology

-(MENAFN- ACN NewsWire) 25th Edition Manufacturing IT Summit: Shaping the Future of Manufacturing Technology

-MUMBAI, INDIA, May 21, 2024 - (ACN Newswire) - The Manufacturing IT Summit, now in its 25th edition, continues to be a beacon of innovation and collaboration in India's manufacturing sector.
-This exclusive, invite-only, in-person event on June 13, 2024 in Sahara Star, Mumbai, India brings together technology leaders from leading businesses, institutions, and government officials, representing India's vibrant manufacturing landscape.
+Mumbai, India, 22nd May 2024, ZEX PR WIRE , The Manufacturing IT Summit, now in its 25th edition, continues to be a beacon of innovation and collaboration in India's manufacturing sector.
+This exclusive, invite-only, in-person event brings together technology leaders from leading businesses, institutions, and government officials, representing India's vibrant manufacturing landscape.

 As India's premier networking conference in the manufacturing industry, the Manufacturing IT Summit serves as a vital platform for the most influential IT leaders to address today's most pressing technological challenges, foster deep collaboration, and generate new ideas.
 With a focus on topics such as big data, robotics, sustainable development, 3D printing, additive manufacturing, and other technological advancements, the summit is poised to redefine manufacturing processes, design, production facilities, distribution systems, and global supply chains.